 Highlight Your Concurrent or Dual Enrollment Program at the 2019 NACEP National Conference

-You are invited to submit a proposal to present a breakout session, big ideas session or mini-workshop for NACEP's 2019 National Conference in Salt Lake City, Utah.
+The time to submit a proposal for the 2019 NACEP conference has passed.
 The Conference will be held on October 14-15, 2019.
 Breakout sessions, which will form the core of the conference schedule, are focused on effective practices, innovations, research, and policy in concurrent and enrollment that attendees can implement in their programs and institutions.
 In support of our strategic plan, NACEP encourages presentations on all models of concurrent and dual enrollment - especially those that align with NACEP's vision where all high school students will be prepared for, have access to, and succeed in quality college courses.

 The National Conference Planning Committee is specifically soliciting presentations that focus on the following aspects of concurrent and dual enrollment programs:

 - Guided Pathways